This Homemade Hamburger Helper is easy to make, requires no fancy ingredients, is ready in 30 minutes, and is a meal the whole family will love!

 Some other reader favorites are these Homemade Chewy Brownies, Crispy Oven Fried Chicken Thighs, and Irish Soda Bread.

-- Only takes 30 minutes to make
+- Ready in 30 minutes

 - Homemade so you control what goes into it

-- Uses easy to find ingredients you probably already have on hand
+- Uses easy-to-find ingredients you probably already have on hand

-- Will take you back to your childhood
+- Will take you back to your childhood!

 - Can add in additional veggies for extra nutrition

-Milk: feel free to use broth if you don’t have milk on hand
+- MILK – Feel free to use broth if you don’t have milk on hand.

-How To Make Hamburger Helper:
+How To Make Hamburger Helper

-Heat a large skillet over medium heat.
+COOK THE GROUND BEEF: Heat a large skillet over medium heat.
 Brown the ground beef, onion, paprika, parsley, garlic powder, cayenne powder, salt, and pepper.
-If using ground beef with a higher fat content add in the seasonings after draining the grease.

-Stir in the milk, broth, macaroni, and tomato sauce.
+INCORPORATE THE OTHER INGREDIENTS: Stir in the milk, broth, macaroni, and tomato sauce.
 Bring to a boil, cover, and reduce heat to a simmer.
-Cook for 10-12 minutes or until pasta is tender.
-Stir occasionally to prevent sticking.

-Stir in cheddar cheese until melted.
+ADD THE CHEESE: Stir in cheddar cheese until melted.

-Substitutions and Variations
+Substitutions and Variations for Making Hamburger Helper Homemade

 - Change up the flavor using different spices or add more.
-Also, if you don’t like some of the spices listed in the ingredients feel free to leave them out.
+Also, if you don’t like some of the spices listed in the ingredients, feel free to leave them out.

-- Don’t like cheddar cheese??
-No problem, this recipe works great with pepper jack, monterey jack, or any easy to melt cheese.
+- Don’t like cheddar cheese?
+No problem — this recipe works great with Pepper Jack, Monterey Jack, or any easy-to-melt cheese.

 - Readers have used other shapes of pasta without needing to change the liquids.